NoMore-dev/Rosewood/README.md

   The example project simply allows to load models from .OBJ files and edit materials and transforms parameters.

+## Dependencies
+  Require VulkanSDK present on disk and referenced in environment variables as VULKAN_SDK.
+  Also require OpenGL32.lib.
+  Everything else is included and built with the project.

 ## How to build
   Only Windows supported for now.

   To generate a Visual Studio 2022 solution execute _generate-vs2022.bat_.
 Then build using Visual Studio.

 ## Features to come